 While I definitely prefer to put spending on the Chase Sapphire Preferred Card because its points transfer to United or other airlines (in other words I prefer the flexibility), the UnitedSM Explorer Card is a great card to have for its benefits.

-- 65,000 bonus miles.
-For a limited-time Chase has boosted the signup bonus to earn 65,000 miles: 40,000 bonus miles after you spend $2,000 on purchases in the first 3 months your account is open.
-Plus earn an additional 25,000 bonus miles after you spend $10,000 total on purchases in the first 6 months your account is open.
+- 60,000 bonus miles.
+For a limited-time Chase has boosted the signup bonus to earn 60,000 miles after you spend $3,000 on purchases in the first 3 months your account is open.

 United’s Europe and Asia Award Availability in Premium Cabins is Great Because of Star Alliance Partners